 Regarding calculatory procedure, the presented slug-annular framework can be formulated as a combination of bubble centring and coalescence models specifically calibrated and validated for HVL systems.
-For the former, PL20 is a logical starting point, albeit requiring upscaling for HVL inclusion as described in \S\ref{sec:4.2}.
-For the latter, the B87 model\textemdash utilized in G08\textemdash offers useful parallels; namely, in assuming annular flow to exist, a critical gas core holdup is invoked to determine whether a conversion to stable intermittency will occur \citep{Barnea86,BarneaEA82b,BarneaBrauner85}.\footnote{B87 includes an additional mechanism for the slug-annular boundary; that is, a dynamic instability within the film causes flow reversal and blockage due to buildup.
-However, in collapsing the unified model onto the case of a horizontal pipe, the critical holdup mechanism is deemed solely relevant.} Based on rudimentary packing theory, B87 posits that $\HLsc=0.24$ represents the slug-annular boundary; however, this criterion is unsubstantiated for HVL systems (as demonstrated priorly).
+For the former, PL20 is a logical starting point; however, upscaling is required for HVL inclusion, as described in \S\ref{sec:4.2}.
+For the latter, the B87 model\textemdash utilized in G08\textemdash offers useful parallels; namely, in assuming annular flow to exist, a critical liquid holdup (film plus entrained droplets) is invoked to determine whether a conversion to stable intermittency will occur \citep{Barnea86,BarneaEA82b,BarneaBrauner85}.\footnote{B87 includes an additional mechanism for the slug-annular boundary; that is, a dynamical instability within the film which causes flow reversal and blockage due to buildup.
+However, in collapsing the unified model onto the case of a horizontal pipe, the critical holdup mechanism is deemed solely relevant.} Based on rudimentary packing theory, B87 posits that $\HLAc=0.24$ represents the slug-annular boundary; however, this criterion is unsubstantiated for HVL systems (as demonstrated priorly).
 Considering the dynamically unique flow scenarios depicted here, it is plausible that other mechanisms may hold an active role; thus, further research into long bubble coalescence is necessary.